Zoltan Istvan: 2018 California gubernatorial campaign

-Istvan emphasized science, technology, longevity, transhumanism and Libertarian values in his California gubernatorial run, along with support for basic income.
-He suggested basic income could be paid for without raising taxes through a "Federal Land Dividend".
+Running for the Libertarian Party, Istvan suggested basic income could be paid for without raising taxes through a "Federal Land Dividend".
 Under this program, the government would allocate monthly payments to households by leasing out federal land.
-In his debut editorial for Reason magazine, he argued that reparations for harm caused to marijuana users during the federal government's war on drugs may be appropriate.
+In his editorial for Reason magazine, he argued that reparations for harm caused to marijuana users during the federal government's war on drugs may be appropriate.
 He suggested reparations could be paid as tax credits or through the sale of federal lands, so as not to put further burden associated with the drug war on taxpayers.
 Istvan got 15th overall in the 2018 California gubernatorial primaries with 14,462 votes.

 2020 presidential campaign

 In December 2017, Istvan announced he was considering running for the Libertarian Party's Presidential nomination.
-In March 2019 during an interview on the Bread and Circuses podcast, Istvan told Caleb Salvatore and Nick Koehler that he was again considering a run for President.
 Istvan announced a run for the Republican nomination on November 19.
-He campaigned around the country and got 6th overall in votes of the declared Republican candidates.
+He campaigned around the country and received 0.07 percent overall in votes of the declared Republican candidates.

+2026 California gubernatorial campaign

+In May 2025, Istvan announced he was running for California Governor as a Democrat.
+He campaigned on Basic Income, AI issues, and putting robots in people's homes.
+He did interviews on Dave Asprey's podcast and The Young Turks.
+He ended his campaign before the primaries because he wasn't competitive enough.

 Philosophy

 Istvan states that in the 21st century, as modern man confronts the finitude of life, everyone faces a Transhumanist Wager, a concept that is explored in his science fiction novel of the same name.
 The Transhumanist Wager follows from a life philosophy Istvan calls Teleological Egocentric Functionalism (TEF).
 Istvan summarizes the Transhumanist Wager as follows:

 TEF is predicated on logic, a simple wager that every human faces:

 If a reasoning human being loves and values life, they will want to live as long as possible—the desire to be immortal.
 Nevertheless, it's impossible to know if they're going to be immortal once they die.
 To do nothing doesn't help the odds of attaining immortality—since it seems evident that everyone will die someday and possibly cease to exist.
 To try to do something scientifically constructive towards ensuring immortality beforehand is the most logical conclusion.

 Istvan has promoted AI Day, the idea of a robot AI president, and the concept of a Longevity Peace Prize at the XPRIZE Foundation in 2019, among other transhumanist concepts.
 Writing for The New York Times opinion section, Istvan argued conservatives should consider supporting artificial wombs to move the abortion debate forward.
-Istvan also argued to allow surfing during the Covid lockdowns in The New York Times Opinion section.

-Istvan authored an article entitled "Transhumanism and Theistcideism" for publication in Pandeism: An Anthology (2017).
-Istvan wrote the short fictional story "The Jesus Singularity" on a religious AI that goes rogue and destroys the world.
-It was published in Vice magazine.

-Istvan has a chip implanted in his hand and consulted with the US Navy on broad about the use of the implant in humans.